You are here:

 - Chronic tophaceous gout.
 This is the most disabling stage of gout.
 It usually develops over a long period, such as 10 years.
 In this stage, the disease may have caused permanent damage to the affected joints and sometimes to the kidneys.
 With proper treatment, most people with gout do not progress to this advanced stage.

 Gout is sometimes confused with other forms of arthritis because the symptoms—acute and episodic attacks of joint warmth, pain, swelling, and stiffness—can be similar.
-One form of arthritis often confused with gout is called pseudogout.
+One form of arthritis often confused with gout is called pseudogout or calcium pyrophosphate deposition (CPPD).
 The pain, swelling, and redness of pseudogout can also come on suddenly and may be severe, closely resembling the symptoms of gout.
 However, the crystals that irritate the joint are calcium phosphate crystals, not uric acid.
-Therefore, pseudogout is treated somewhat differently and is not reviewed in this booklet.
+Therefore, pseudogout is treated somewhat differently and is not reviewed in this publication.

 A number of risk factors are associated with hyperuricemia and gout.
 They include: